ctb/titus-blog/src/automated-testing-and-research-software.rst

 any of the multitude of reasons given for avoiding certain kinds of good programming practice.

-There are three particularly important points of practice that we hit on in the `Best practices for Scientific Computing
+I think there are three particularly important points of practice that we hit on in the `Best practices for Scientific Computing
 <http://arxiv.org/pdf/1210.0530v1.pdf>`__ paper:

 First, use version control.
 Traceability and provenance is important;